PARTIAL BIRD LIST FOR SEYMOUR TOWNSHIP,

 Summary

-A list of 114 bird species, observed in the area of interest from August 1998 to the present.
-This table lists bird species seen in Seymour township, 1998-2009.
-It includes all parts of the township, although the majority of sightings were made in the streets, parks and gardens of the town of Campbellford, in adjacent Ferris provincial park (east of the Trent river) and in the Trout Creek drainage immediately west of the town.
-Town location: 77°48'W, 44°17'N.
+This table lists bird species seen in Seymour township, the eastern part of the Trent Hills municipality, 1998-2024.
+It includes all parts of the township, although the majority of sightings were made in the streets, parks and gardens of the town of Campbellford, in adjacent Ferris provincial park (east of the Trent river) and in the Trout Creek drainage immediately west of the town (accessed along the old railway line, which is now a segment of the Trans-Canada Trail network).
+Town location: 77°48'W, 44°17'N (2022 magnetic declination, circa 11.4 degrees west).

 Canada geese [61 kb]